primeqa/primeqa/examples/domain-generalization-with-kd/README.md

        --overwrite_cache
 ```

-We also provide a script for the conversion of MRQA 2019-style datasets (https://github.com/mrqa/MRQA-Shared-Task-2019) to the Hugging Face format:
+We also provide a script for the conversion of MRQA 2019-style datasets (https://github.com/mrqa/MRQA-Shared-Task-2019) to the Hugging Face Datasets SQuAD format:
 ```
-python src/convert_to_hf_format.py <path-to-input-mrqa-style-file> <path-to-output-hf-style-file>
+python utils/convert_to_hf_format.py <path-to-input-mrqa-style-file> <path-to-output-hf-style-file>
 ```
+The first argument is the path to the input input file (in MRQA format) and the second argument is the output file path which will contain the data in HF Datasets SQuAD-style format.